colettebas/Interpreting-CnC-in-NLP-Domains/README.md

 ### Setting up the project:
 This project currently consists of various methods that allow you to test NLP models by evaluating the SHAP values.
 We currently focus on comparing the ERM and Correct-n-Contrast models published by the authors of Corrent-n-Contrast.
+This codebase is designed to allow for future studies to be conducting with different model or new samples.
+All of the experiments necessary to perform the analysis are located in the `./experiments` directory.
+To run these experiments on new models, users can simply add their own model checkpoint files that can be loaded as a Transformers pipeline.

 After cloning the repo, make sure that you have installed all of the dependencies using `pip install -r requirements.txt` in the main directory.

-There is a demo that computes the SHAP values for the NLP models trained by the Correct-n-Contrast authors.
-The demo creates pipelines for each model along with SHAP explainers to compute SHAP values for specific samples in the Civil Comments-WILDS dataset.

-The remaining files complete various tasks to compute metrics that are useful in evaluating models.
-These files use the utilites in utils to load the data, load the models, and load the SHAP values.
 The data to recreate these experiment can be downloaded at https://drive.google.com/drive/folders/1rcbefukUa0dd3XJNtf_73dTV0uUR_cdv?usp=sharing.
 Store all the data files in the `./data` directory.

-The files downloaded from this folder should be placed in a /data folder in the root directory.

-### Verify SHAP Sum
-This file allows you to validate that the sum of the SHAP values for each sample plus the average SHAP value for all samples equals the prediction value.
-To use this file, update the model filename,
+The dataset is a subset of CivilCommentsWILDS.
+The models provded are those prodcued by the authors of
+Correct-n-Contrast.
+New models and data can also be added to this directory.

+The `./utilities` directory contains functions load the model pipelines and dataset that are used throughout the repository.

+The `SHAP_Generation.ipynb` file contains the code needed to save the SHAP values for the randomly sampled samples to files for future use.
+This process takes abut 16 hours so we provide the files produced by this method in the Google Drive.
+The `./utilities` directory contains a function for loading the SHAP values from these files.

+The `./experiments` directory contains all of the files needed to produce the figures used in our paper.
+To simply user experience, we created a notebook that will automatically run these experiments.
+Once the data is placed in the correct directory, open the `Intreting_CnC_Visualizations.ipynb` notebook and Run All Cells to view the figures.
+The experiments in this notebook are labeled with the section they appear in our paper.
+If you would like to update the experiments with new models or different samples, go into the corresponding experiment file and update the file paths or sample IDs.

 ### Contributors
 * Colette Basiliere